Why I built salz.run

 - Potassium chloride — KCl powder

-- Magnesium citrate — Natural Vitality Calm, unflavored
+- Magnesium citrate — Natural Vitality Calm

 The calculator does the dosing for me — for my body weight, my sweat rate, the conditions I’m running in, the bottle I’m carrying.
 Out comes a recipe in grams.
 I weigh, I pour, I shake.